MTC-Sydney/searchgptaccelerator/README.md

 ![MTC Header](./media/image2.jpeg)

-This repoistory is meant to help guide you as you set up a working version of a Chat GPT interface across your own data.
+This repository is meant to help guide you as you set up a working version of a Chat GPT interface across your own data.
 This repo extends existing resources and is not meant as a replacement.
 In its optimum state, it is meant to be a coaching resource for the Micrsoft Technology Centre when helping customers Rapid Prototype this use-case.

 ![Hands On Logo](./media/image1.png)